 How can you prevent plagiarism?

 - Although this may seem childish and not a serious deterrent, placing a Copyright notice in the footer of your website makes a huge difference in many instances.
 It forces people to think twice before pressing the short cut keys to copy command.
 If possible create a separate page and mention relevant copyrights laws, its repercussions and ramifications.
-Mention the organisations and societies where your content is registered.
+Mention the organizations and societies where your content is registered.
 This will surely dissuade many cyber content thieves.

 - Place a Copyscape banner at the top and the bottom of the post.
 It is a very strong deterrent which can fetch severe penalties in terms of ban and de-listing.

 - Google authorship is yet another way to protect your content from plagiarists.
 You just need to add “rel=author tag”, and Google will know that the content belongs to the author mentioned in the tag.
-Now, this may not deter a plagiarist but your post or page will not get penalised for duplicate content.
+Now, this may not deter a plagiarist but your post or page will not get penalized for duplicate content.

 This article is written by Rahul Makhija.
 He is an online blogger and Social Media Expert at Onketing.
 He likes to blog on various SEO happenings & On-goings.
 In his free time he likes to study about web hosting.